MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/basic-authentication.md

 This example shows the host app prompting the user for credentials (user name and password), and uses async code.

 The following code adds to the above sample, by adding the following features, using the `BasicAuthenticationRequested` event.
-*  Prompt the user for UI to enter their username and password.
+*  Displays a dialog box to prompt the user for their username and password.
-*  Call the `GetDeferral` method on the `event` argument.
+*  Calls the `GetDeferral` method on the `event` argument.

 <!-- ------------------------------ -->